commoncrawl/language-detection-cld2/README.md

 Further inspirations are taken from [CAFDataProcessing/worker-languagedetection](https://github.com/CAFDataProcessing/worker-languagedetection/tree/develop/language-detection-cld2), but this project depends on a modified version of CLD2 distributed only as a binary.

 Modifications/improvements:
-- use full set of 160+ languages
 - extended interface
 - support to pass as arguments Java objects of the classes Locale and Charset
+- proper ISO-639-3 language codes for all 160 languages

 ## License